What is a grunt fund?

 Reasons Why You Shouldn’t Consider a Grunt Fund

-- It can cause the founders to avoid the necessity of having hard-conversations about value, stifle open communication, and reduce trust between company founders
+- It avoids the necessity of having hard-conversations, open communication, and trust between company founders

-- It is tedious and can lead to greater legal fees due to ongoing complexity of the capitalization table.
+- It is tedious and often leads to greater legal fees

 - Investors tend to be very skeptical of the formula

-- There are many traditional, proven mechanisms that accomplish the same thing (e.g. vesting schedules)
+- There are more traditional, proven mechanisms that accomplish the same thing (e.g. vesting schedules)

 Grunt funds may work well for founder teams who are unsure of their ability to consistently contribute.
 The founders need to be able to assign a dollar value for their contributions, including contributions made later in the life of the company, be it work or assets such as intellectual property, equipment, or rent.
 Time tracking is a matter of trust but can be linked to production metrics to confirm actual productivity.
 Using the online tools can help track contributions and update equity in real-time.